bjarneo/hemmelig/README.md

 # Hemmelig: A Secure TUI Chat Application

+> ⚠️ Security Warning
+> The private message and channel features are experimental and have not been externally audited for security.
+They should be considered a work in progress and may contain vulnerabilities.

 This project is the official Terminal User Interface (TUI) for Hemmelig, created by the original author of [Hemmelig.app](https://github.com/HemmeligOrg/Hemmelig.app).

 While they share a name, the security model of this TUI is fundamentally different and designed for live, interactive chat.
 Unlike the web version, which is built for stateless, one-time secret sharing, this application creates a persistent, end-to-end encrypted session between two users.